datamattsson/dri374.live/_pages/gear.md

 * 2025-01-27: Added Miscellaneous section and dbx links.
 Clarified AMZN links.
 Link to slides.
 * 2025-01-28: Cables (under Misc.) and typos and such.
 * 2025-01-29: Added some pictures.
+* 2025-03-02: Replaced the dbx286s (gain of death) with a Behringer VU1.
+Clarified using RØDE mics with the Zoom AMS.